MultiTonic/thinking-dataset/docs/02_ARCHITECTURE.md

 ### 5. Inference Endpoint Adapters/Bridges

 - **Unified Interface**: A common interface or abstract class is created to ensure consistency across different adapters.
-- **Adapter Implementations**: Concrete implementations are developed for various serverless endpoints such as Ollama, testcontainers, Runpod, and Hugging Face API.
+- **Adapter Implementations**: Concrete implementations are developed for various serverless endpoints such as Hugging Face, Ollama, testcontainers, and Runpod.
 - **Integration**: Adapters are seamlessly integrated into the main application to leverage the best tools for various tasks.

 ### 6. Continuous Improvement